mustaqahmd/COVID-19-India-Dashboard/README.md

 ---

-## ⭐ Like this project?
+## ⭐ Star This Project

-If you found this useful or inspiring, feel free to ⭐ star this repo and share your feedback!
+If you find this helpful, consider starring the repo and sharing your feedback.
+Your support helps grow the open-source data analysis community!